janhancic/hopper/README.md

 ## Programs in this repository

 ### Hopper Virtual Machine
 Contained in the `vm` folder.
-It contains a 8bit Virtual Machine that virtualises a Hopper computer.
+A 8bit Virtual Machine that virtualises a Hopper computer.

 ### Hopper Hardware Emulator
 TODO

 ### Hopper Assembler
-TODO
+Contained in the `assembler` folder.
+A simple assembler that assembles .hop files into binary files that can be run with the VM or the emulator.

 ## Hopper Architecture
 At the moment Hopper uses the same architecture as [Ben Eater](https://eater.net/)'s